MaryKay456/wawp-addon-member-directory/README.md

 ### Member Profile IDs and Classes

-The member profile will be rendered using a class called `wa-profile`.
+The member profile will be rendered, using a class called `wa-profile`.

 Each field will have an ID using the same name of the field.
-For example here is a profile with just the `City` field, and the value `Toronto`:
+For example, here is a profile with just the `City` field, and the value `Toronto`:

 ```
 <div id="city" class="field">